buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 *Natural Weapons*.
 You grow claws, fangs, spikes, horns, or a different natural weapon of your choice.
 Your unarmed strikes deal 1d6 bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon you chose, and you are proficient with your unarmed strikes.
 Finally, the natural weapon is considered a +1 weapon.
 In this form, use AC to calculate Attack Rolls.

 *Change Appearance*.
 You transform your appearance.
 You decide what you look like, including your height, weight, facial features, sound of your voice, hair length, coloration, and distinguishing characteristics, if any.
 You can appear as a member of another race, though none of your statistics change.
-You also can't appear as a creature of a different size than you, and your basic shape stays the same; if you're bipedal, you can't use this spell to become quadrupedal, for instance.
+You also can' \*\*t appear as a creature of a different size than you, and your basic shape stays the same; if you' \*\*re bipedal, you can' \*\*t use this spell to become quadrupedal, for instance.

 At any time for the duration of the spell, you can use two Actions to change your appearance in this way again.